What to Expect

 - List of stakeholders, project leads and team members

 Now that you understand how 729 Solutions is going to get your new project rocking and rolling, it’s time to reach out to one of our team members and get the process started.
 We’ll begin with a brief conversation about your project, and then direct you through our scoping process.
 Once your contract is signed and scheduled we’ll get the Project Kickoff Workshop onto the calendar so we can get things moving!
-We may also recommend other workshops in addition to the Project Kickoff Workshop so that we make sure we’re getting all of the information and documentation we need to make it happen for you.
+We may also recommend other workshops, such as a Business Requirement Workshop, in addition to the Project Kickoff Workshop so that we make sure we’re getting all of the information and documentation we need to make it happen for you.